Principle Structures: Building Mental Frameworks

 This format:

-• Specifies conditions for applying each principle.
+• Specifies conditions for applying the principles.

 • Lists mathematical forms alongside names.